Ghulam Haider Wyne: Early life

 Wyne's family migrated from India to Pakistan in 1947 after the independence of Pakistan.
+He began his career as a typist at Ghazi Industries, Mian Channu.

 Political career

 He was the Leader of the Opposition (Pakistan) and former chief minister of Pakistan's most populous province Punjab (Pakistan).
 He held chief minister's position from 1990 to 1993, when President Ghulam Ishaq Khan dissolved the Provincial Assembly of the Punjab and removed his government in 1993 from Punjab along with Nawaz Sharif's government in Pakistan.

 Ghulam Haider had risen from an ordinary political worker to the opposition leader in the National Assembly of Pakistan and later the Chief Minister of Punjab, Pakistan.
 He regretted that the nation had not followed the principles of Quaid-i-Azam and the objectives for which he had established Pakistan could not be achieved.
 He was a down to earth politician who had devoted his life for the welfare of the nation.
 He led a simple and honourable life in an ordinary house in the ghettos of Mian Channu.
 He never plundered national wealth like some other politicians.
 Once he presented few copies of daily Nawa-i-Waqt which were kept in an old iron box and said he had carried these copies from Amritsar while migrating to Pakistan.
 He visited England to collect donations for his school projects.